Outbreaks in Germany, S. Korea show the risks in easing up

 Others imposed new restrictions: Kuwait, in the Middle East, announced a lockdown from Sunday through May 30.

-In parts of Spain, mostly heavily rural regions, bars and restaurants will be allowed to open up 50% of their outdoor seating on Monday, and churches, theaters and museums can also reopen with limits on attendance.
+In some areas, mostly heavily rural ones, bars and restaurants will be allowed to open up 50% of their outdoor seating on Monday, and churches, theaters and museums can also reopen with limits on attendance.

 But Madrid and Barcelona, the country’s largest cities, both badly hit by the virus, will remain locked down.

-“The pandemic is evolving favorably, but there is a risk of another outbreak that could generate a serious catastrophe,” Spanish health official Fernando Simón said Saturday.
+“The pandemic is evolving favorably, but there is a risk of another outbreak that could generate a serious catastrophe,” Spanish health official Fernando Simón said.
 “Personal responsibility is vital.”

 The outbreak forced Russian President Vladimir Putin to mark Victory Day without the usual pomp of a military parade in Moscow’s Red Square.